Orienfish/IoTSim_Model/Arduino_model/README.md

 In this experiment, we establish a CPU power model for Arduino while running various size of MLP.
 The implementation Of MLP is based on the [Neurona Library](https://www.arduinolibraries.info/libraries/neurona).

 ## Hardware Setup
+We use a RPi to read power traces from the [HIOKI 3334 Powermeter](https://www.hioki.com/en/products/detail/?product_key=5812).
+The Arduino is powered by a wire connected to the powermeter, thus the power traces can be collected.
 The circuit connection is shown as following;
 <div align=center><img width="800" height="400" src="https://github.com/Orienfish/IoTSim_Model/blob/master/Arduino_model/setup.png"/></div>

 Two signals: END_SIG and START_SIG are employed for synchronization.